vitaly-t/pg-promise/README.md

 * `result` - optional; task/transaction result, if finished: data resolved by the task/transaction,
  if `success` is `true`, otherwise it is set to the `reason` that was passed when rejecting the task/transaction.
+* `context` - optional, represents custom object context for tasks and transactions.
+It is only set when a task/transaction is called via `.call` or `.apply` methods.

-A task/transaction can be tagged when it is called using the following syntax:
+A task/transaction can be tagged/named when it is called using the following syntax:
 ```javascript
 // for tasks:
 db.task(tag, cb);